purplesandbox/TomeRaider/README.md

 1. Search for books by specifying different parameters such as lexile measure (entering values for lexile is optional) and genre
 2. Get a random book suggestion by only specifying a genre
 3. Look at the database to view their table of to-read books and/or read books
-4. Add a book to your read list
+4. Add a book to your read list and leave a review and/or a rating

 **Lexile Chart:**